The Hardest Part (Noah Cyrus album): Promotion

 The album's lead single "I Burned LA Down" was released on April 8, 2022, alongside a music video and the announcement that the album would be released on July 15, 2022.
 The song is a country pop and indie folk ballad that contrasts the heartache of a breakup with the dread around California wildfire season and climate change.
 The song was accompanied by an "apocalyptic" music video that sees Cyrus standing "statuesque" as flames surround her.
 She performed the song on Jimmy Kimmel Live! on April 20, 2022.

 "Mr. Percocet" was released as second single from the album on May 13, 2022, alongside music video.
 The country pop ballad about a toxic relationship impacted by substance abuse.
 In a Twitter thread, Cyrus expanded that she began using prescription drugs like xanax and percocet in 2018 and developed an addiction, exacerbated by the stress brought on by the COVID-19 pandemic, though she eventually quit in December 2020.

 On June 24, 2022 Cyrus released "Ready to Go" as the album's third single.
 Describing it as a "cousin" to her 2019 song "July" due to their thematic similarities, saying "they're about different people, entirely different storylines, and each brings up different memories and emotions" and that "In a way, I see a lot of growth in myself from who I was then and who I am now, but at the same time it's still impossible for me to walk away from people I love, even when it's harmful to myself."
 The single was accompanied by the announcement that the release date of The Hardest Part had been delayed to September 16, 2022.

-On August 26, Cyrus released "Every Beginning Ends", featuring Benjamin Gibbard as a surprise single.
+On August 26, Cyrus released "Every Beginning Ends", with Benjamin Gibbard as a surprise single.

 In promotion of the album, Cyrus will embark on her first ever world tour, starting in August 2022.